Thopiax/loyaltyMicroservice/README.md

 ## HOW TO

 ### Launch the server
+Before anything, you need to setup a MongoDB server on your machine with the classic configuration (host: `localhost`, port: `27017`)

-Make sure you have ruby 2.3 or above and the `blunder` gem installed (run `bundle -v`, if that doesn't work run `gem install bundler` to install)
+Then, make sure you have ruby 2.3 or above and the `blunder` gem installed (run `bundle -v`, if that doesn't work run `gem install bundler` to install)

 ```bash
 > bundle install